Patricia Van Pelt

-Patricia Van Pelt Watkins (born November 20, 1957) is a member of the Illinois Senate, representing the 5th district, which is located on the West Side of Chicago.
+Patricia Van Pelt Watkins (born November 20, 1957) is an American politician who served in the Illinois Senate, representing the 5th district, from 2013 to 2023.
+The 5th district is located on the West Side of Chicago.
 Prior to her service as a member of the Illinois Senate she was a community activist and ran for Mayor of Chicago.

 Early life and career

 Van Pelt was born on the Near North Side and raised in the Cabrini–Green public housing.
 Inspired by her mother's ability to work, raise her children and go to school, she took a job as a steelworker while taking classes at Truman College.
 She earned a bachelor's in public administration and became a CPA after taking accounting classes at DePaul University.

-Using her life experience and education, she founded Target Development Corp which worked to improve communities.
+Using her life experience and education, she founded Target Development Corp, which worked to improve communities.
 This including teaching residents how to peacefully evict drug dealers from their neighborhoods.
-In 2009, she earned a doctorate degree in management of non profit organizations from Capella University.
+In 2009, she earned a doctorate in nonprofit management from Capella University.